Acre War

-The Acre War, known in Brazil as Acrean Revolution (Revolução Acreana) and in Spanish as Guerra del Acre ("The War of the Acre") was a border conflict between Bolivia and the First Brazilian Republic over the Acre Region, which was rich in rubber and gold deposits.
-The conflict had two phases between 1899 and 1903 and ended with an Acrean victory and the subsequent Treaty of Petrópolis, which ceded Acre to Brazil.
+The Acre War, known in Brazil as Acrean Revolution (Revolução Acreana) and in Spanish as Guerra del Acre ("War of the Acre") was a border conflict between Bolivia and Brazil over the Acre Region, which was rich in rubber and gold deposits.
+The conflict had two phases between 1899 and 1903, and ended with an Acrean victory and the subsequent Treaty of Petrópolis, which ceded Acre to Brazil.
 The outcome also affected territories disputed with Peru.

 Causes

 The region of Acre possessed rich gold deposits and an abundance of timber, principally rubber trees.
-From the end of the 19th century until the middle of the 20th century, rubber trees were crucial to the automobile and transport industry, as synthetic rubber for the manufacture of tires and other objects was not discovered until around World War II.
-It is because of this that the war is also referred to as the Rubber War (Guerra del Caucho), as one of the motives that drove Jefferson José Torres, Governor of Amazonas (Brazilian state), was a rubber export tax.
+From the end of the 19th century until the middle of the 20th century, rubber trees were crucial to the automobile and transport industry, as synthetic rubber for manufacturing tires and other objects was not discovered until around World War II.
+It is because of this that the war is also referred to as the Rubber War (Guerra del Caucho), for one of the motives that drove Jefferson José Torres, Governor of Amazonas, was a rubber export tax.